PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Rod Cutting.md

 ```
 ```
 For a rod of n units long, for every i units, we have two choices - either make that cut or not.

+Can cut rod in 2^(n−1) ways since each inch can have a cut or no cut
 ```
 ![image](https://user-images.githubusercontent.com/59710234/173338669-863075e7-5a78-4bca-9e6d-d4fd667bfd37.png)
 ```